techidaily/site-win11-tips/source/_posts/efficiently-find-and-purge-unused-windows-folders-for-a-streamlined-pc.md

  By default, not all users can delete every empty folder on a device; some can only be accessed, edited, and deleted by administrators.

  Since we'll be deleting all empty folders hiding on your device, logging in with an administrator account is best to avoid encountering errors later.
 Need help?
-Check out our[g](http://www.makeuseof.com/tag/windows-administrator-account-everything-need-know/#how-to-enable-or-disable-the-windows-administrator-account) uide that explains[the Windows administrator account](http://www.makeuseof.com/tag/windows-administrator-account-everything-need-know/) in detail, including how to enable (or disable) it.
+Check out our [g](http://www.makeuseof.com/tag/windows-administrator-account-everything-need-know/#how-to-enable-or-disable-the-windows-administrator-account) uide that explains [the Windows administrator account](http://www.makeuseof.com/tag/windows-administrator-account-everything-need-know/) in detail, including how to enable (or disable) it.

  Secondly, the methods we'll cover can help delete empty folders quickly, but only those are visible to us, not hidden.
 Therefore, if you want to delete all empty folders without leaving any hidden ones behind, you should first unhide all hidden folders.
 Follow these steps to do so: